JonLevin25/Wled-Config-Toolkit/docs/Advanced_Usage.md

   }
 }
 ```
-This wled-config file has one WLED instance called `wled-livingroom`, which has a config cfg_module called `cfg_livingroom`.
+This wled-conf file has one WLED instance called `wled-livingroom`, which has a config cfg_module called `cfg_livingroom`.
 But it also has a direct JSON override to set the DMX to universe 7.

-Override objects are the same as cfg_modules, except they're not in a separate json file, rather the wled-config itself.
+Override objects are the same as cfg_modules, except they're not in a separate json file, rather the wled-conf itself.

 ###What is MDNS Anyway?
 mDNS stands for MulticastDNS (Domain name system).